Climate-Based Seed Transfer

 Climate Based Seed Transfer (CBST) is an important climate change adaptation strategy to promote healthy, resilient and productive forests and ecosystems through the matching of seedlings/seedlots to future (projected) planting site climates.

-Training on the use of the CBST Seedlot Selection Tool
+- Link to the CBST Seedlot Selection Tool

 Reference Material for CBST